anirudhkamath/network-automation-blog/notes/devnet-napalm.md

-This note talks about using a Cisco DevNet sandbox lab to play with a Python library like NAPALM to create basic inventory files that describe network devices.
+This post talks about using a Cisco DevNet sandbox lab to play with a Python library like NAPALM to create basic inventory files that describe network devices.

 # DevNet sandbox